Suffering

 When unpleasant sensations arise, we cling to their unpleasantness rather than seeing the truth of impermanence and not-self.
 This clinging only increases our stress, discomfort, and suffering.

 The desire for things to be one way or another fuels unhappiness.
-Whenever people encounter unpleasant experiences, they try to escape by seeking out pleasant ones: food, entertainment, alcohol, drugs, sex, daydreams, and more.
+Whenever we encounter unpleasant experiences, we try to escape by seeking out pleasant ones: food, entertainment, alcohol, drugs, sex, daydreams, and more.

 And so the cycle continues: endlessly chasing desires, grasping for moments of pleasure, yet ending in dissatisfaction.
 This is clinging to the Five Aggregates.